-Prior to the arrival of the British, there were between 300,000 and 1 Million Aboriginal people living in Australia.
+Prior to the arrival of the British, there were between 300,000 and one million Aboriginal people living in Australia.

 1788 – First Fleet and Convicts

 The Dutch first sighted Australia in 1606 before Captain Cook claimed the land for Great Britain in 1770.
 The First Fleet of 11 boats arrived at Botany Bay in 1788 to establish New South Wales as a penal colony (receiving convicts until 1848).
 Convicts were later sent to the other states, with the exception of South Australia, which was established as a free colony in 1836.

 Over 162,000 convicts were transported to Australia from Great Britain, the majority to New South Wales and Tasmania.

 The 1850s – Gold Rushes

 The discovery of gold in Australia (in Bathurst first, then Ballarat in 1851) kickstarted the economy and created the idea of Australia as a desirable location.
 The year 1854 saw the Eureka Stockade in Ballarat, a rebellion against taxation that some see as a crucial event in the evolution of Australia’s democracy.
-This is also the first period of Chinese immigration with 50,000 Chinese arriving and the establishment of many Chinatowns.
+This is also the first period of Chinese immigration, with 50,000 Chinese arriving and the establishment of many Chinatowns.

 1901 – Federation

 The Commonwealth of Australia was created in 1901 with the Federation of all the states.
 It was agreed that the capital could be in NSW but no closer than 100 kilometres from Sydney.
 This led to the creation of Canberra, with a temporary parliament set up in Melbourne for 27 years.

 Both New Zealand and Fiji were invited to join the Federation of the states but declined the invitations.

 1915 – World War I

-In April 1915, the Australian and New Zealand Anzac Corps (ANZACs) took part in the World War One Gallipoli Campaign.
+In April 1915, the Australian and New Zealand Anzac Corps (ANZACs) took part in the World War I Gallipoli Campaign.
 Despite the defeat, this battle has great relevance in defining the characteristics of Australians.
 April 25, the date of the first landing at Gallipoli, is ANZAC Day – the date Australians remember and pay respects for the sacrifice of our Armed Forces, both past and present, in conflicts around the world.